InteractiveAdvertisingBureau/openrtb2.x/implementation.md

 **Win notice URLs should never be used to count impressions or tracked ads.**

-## Best Practices for server-side billing notifications <a name="bestpracticesserverside"></a>
+### Best Practices for server-side billing notifications <a name="bestpracticesserverside"></a>

 In some cases, publishers or their vendors may choose to fire impression notifications from a server.
 This is very common in long-form video, which uses server-side ad insertion to coordinate the delivery and measurement of ads to a “thin” client on the user’s device.
 It is also common in mobile app, where the monetization SDK uses a server-side service to fire burl notifications.

 The following best practice is derived from the [VAST 4.2 spec](https://iabtechlab.com/wp-content/uploads/2019/06/VAST_4.2_final_june26.pdf) (page 17), but recommended for any impression notification (for all formats, regardless of protocol or version).

-BEST PRACTICE: When possible, exchanges are encouraged to send billing notice URL (burl) notifications from the server-side, to minimize discrepancies with demand partners.
+**BEST PRACTICE**: When possible, exchanges are encouraged to send billing notice URL (burl) notifications from the server-side, to minimize discrepancies with demand partners.
 The billable event itself should originate from a client-side event per MRC guidelines.

-BEST PRACTICE: When firing impression notifications via HTTP request from the server-side, the notifier should:
+**BEST PRACTICE**: When firing impression notifications via HTTP request from the server-side, the notifier should:

 - Make use of the X-Forwarded-For or X-Device-IP HTTP header to indicate the IP address of the client device on behalf of which the notification is being sent.
 - Make use of the X-Device-User-Agent HTTP header to indicate the UserAgent of the client device on behalf of which the notification is being sent.

 These HTTP headers allow recipients of impression notifications to run anti-IVT checks using metadata about the end user device, rather than the server itself.

-BEST PRACTICE: When firing impression notifications via HTTP request from the server-side, the notifier should establish an [ads.cert Call Sign](https://iabtechlab.com/wp-content/uploads/2021/09/2-ads-cert-call-signs-pc.pdf) and make use of the [ads.cert Authenticated Connections protocol](https://iabtechlab.com/wp-content/uploads/2021/09/3-ads-cert-authenticated-connections-pc.pdf) to cryptographically sign notifications.
+**BEST PRACTICE**: When firing impression notifications via HTTP request from the server-side, the notifier should establish an [ads.cert Call Sign](https://iabtechlab.com/wp-content/uploads/2021/09/2-ads-cert-call-signs-pc.pdf) and make use of the [ads.cert Authenticated Connections protocol](https://iabtechlab.com/wp-content/uploads/2021/09/3-ads-cert-authenticated-connections-pc.pdf) to cryptographically sign notifications.
 This allows recipients of impression notifications, who’ve established ads.cert Call Signs of their own, to authenticate the sender for anti-fraud purposes.